devkavin/otptest/README.md

 ## Lets send the OTP

+1. Run XAMPP and start the Apache and MySQL servers.

-  1. On a browser of your choice, navigate to [http://localhost/otptest/index.php](http://localhost/otptest/index.php)
+2. On a browser of your choice, navigate to [http://localhost/otptest/index.php](http://localhost/otptest/index.php)

-  2. Enter any text into the <b>Test Info</b> box.
+3. Enter any text into the <b>Test Info</b> box.
 (Additional Text button to keep track of the test mail)

-  3. Fill in your name and Email then click send.
+4. Fill in your name and Email then click send.
 You should receive an email with the OTP code.

 <div>
 <img src=".\images\readme\indexpage1.png" width="auto" height="auto" style="border: 1px solid; border-radius: 10px;">
 </div>

+* This sample code auto generates the OTP and stores it in the database.

 # Help